 A lot of the books from Fiji focused on racial tensions between the tiny white European-descended minority, the large minority of Indo-Fijians descended from Indian indentured servants hoodwinked into sailing to Fiji and laboring for the English in the 19th century, and the iTaukei, the indigenous Fijian majority.
-Most of the books are middling to fair, though Diaspora and the Difficult Art of Dying is a lovely collection of poetry, and Moving Through the Streets is genuinely awful.
+Most of the books I read were middling to fair, though Diaspora and the Difficult Art of Dying is a lovely collection of poetry, and Moving Through the Streets is genuinely awful.

 - Diaspora and the Difficult Art of Dying, Sudesh Mishra, 2002